Harm associated with bathing in Geothermal Hot Pools

 The symptoms that we have experienced as a family over six years match up with the symptoms of arsenic poisoning.
 While we are relieved to know why we have been sick and are doing all we can to rid our bodies of arsenic, the impact has been detrimental.
 Our eldest daughter still feels fatigued, suffers from migraines, and often feels nauseous.
 Our youngest struggles to get out of bed due to fatigue and nausea suffers debilitating anxiety regarding school due to her many absences and health issues.

-My husband, during this time, has had septic appendicitis and tendons snap from both arms.
+My husband, during this time, has had septic appendicitis and tendons snapping from both arms, requiring reconstructive surgery.